 At different time of artificial inoculation and screening programs, thousands of Arabica coffee genotypes are examined at seedling stage by different investigators in Ethiopia.
 Reports showed that there is variable resistance levels and able to identify resistant genotypes (Van der Graaff and Pieters 1980; Girma, 2004; Girma et al., 2005; Arega, 2006; Chala et al., 2012; Sihen et al., 2012; Demelash, 2013; Demelash and Kifle, 2015; Kifle et al., 2015).
 In addition, Coffea arabica has marked differences for CWD resistance at field conditions (Van der Graaff and Pieters, 1978; Merdassa, 1986; Girma et al., 2001; Girma, 2004).
-Twelve Arabica coffee genotypes were tested from diverse agro ecological zones with different resistance reactions (resistant, moderately resistant and susceptible) based on artificial inoculation test or natural CWD infested soils in order to verify previous results and select promising resistant genotypes (Figure 5).
-The study confirmed that genotypes, minimum number of defoliated leaves and extended incubation period compared to other genotypes.
+Twelve Arabica coffee genotypes were tested from diverse agro ecological zones with different resistance reactions (resistant, moderately resistant and susceptible genotypes) based on artificial inoculation test or natural CWD infested soils in order to verify previous results and select promising resistant genotypes (Figure 5).
+The study confirmed that genotypes 279/71, 971, 974 and 79233 exhibited low wilted seedling percentage or promising resistant genotypes, minimum number of defoliated leaves and extended incubation period compared to other genotypes.
 Therefore, these genotypes are important for inclusion in future resistance breeding programs (Admikew, 2017).
 Currently, in Ethiopia, an organized field evaluation and screening is under way starting from 2013.

-Figure 5: Arabica coffee genotypes wilted seedling percentage progress on time trend in artificial inoculation test.
+Figure 5: Arabica coffee genotypes wilted seedling percentage progress on time trend in artificial inoculation test (Admikew,2017).